Flutter Pro Design

 Small details that build taste in Flutter.

-Keep changelogs as a versioned map in Dart:
+Start with the changelog itself.
+Keep it as a versioned map in Dart:

 const Map<String, Map<Language, List<String>>> _changelog = {